r-fameli/ccv_automation/README.md

 ## Current Features
 * Provides reminders for Google Sheets and other tasks
-* Allows automatic login to services or waits for manual log in
+* Waits for script user to log in manually
 * Adds user to CCV and CCV_ANNOUNCE lists in listserv
 * Adds user to Brown:Services:HPC group in Grouper
 * Generates HTML of email to send to user